|The Frankfurt-Tipp rating:|

 1999: Massimo (Valerio Mastandrea) was just a nine-year-old boy (Nicolò Cabras) when he lost his mother (Barbara Ronchi).
-His father (Guido Caprino) was never able to close the gap caused by his mother's death.
-Massimo does not know what actually happened on that fateful night thirty years ago.
-But it seems to have triggered a trauma in him that has made him incapable of any kind of relationship to this day.
-But then the journalist meets the enchanting Elisa (Bèrènice Bejo), who evokes feelings in him that he has never felt before.
-But he soon realizes that he has to go a painful way to solve the mysteries of his childhood if his love for Elisa is to have a chance…
+His father (Guido Caprino) was never able to fill the void left by his mother's death.
+What actually happened on that fateful night thirty years ago, Massimo does not know.
+But it seems to have triggered a trauma in him that has left him incapable of any kind of relationship to this day.
+But then the journalist meets the enchanting Elisa (Bèrènice Bejo), who awakens feelings in him that he has never felt before.
+But he quickly realizes that he must walk a painful path to come to terms with the mysteries of his childhood if his love for Elisa is to stand a chance.

-"Dreum was Schönes" is the film adaptation of Massimo Gramellini's novel of the same name.
-It is a story about repression and coming to terms with the past.
-The Italian master director Marco Bellocchio has created these motifs with sensitive restraint and emotional complexity.
-In some scenes this seems extremely touching, in other moments it is a bit distanced and bulky.
-When Massimo's journalistic career is traced, it has a certain appeal.
-But there is also the impression that a few minutes less wouldn't have hurt the movie, especially as it's not always obvious what certain scenes contribute to the actual story.
+Dream Something Beautiful is the film adaptation of Massimo Gramellini's novel of the same name.
+It's a story about repression and coming to terms with the past, These motifs have been executed with sensitive restraint and emotional complexity by Italian master director Marco Bellocchio.
+This comes across as extremely poignant in some scenes, but somewhat distant and unwieldy at other moments.
+When Massimo's journalistic career is traced, there is a certain charm to it.
+But there is also the impression that a few minutes less here would not necessarily have harmed the film, especially since it is not always really obvious what certain scenes contribute to the actual story.